 Our blog lists down four crucial practices you must follow to ensure that your implants are functioning properly.
-But before that, let's take a quick look at the types of implants commonly used in every dental hospital.
+But before that, let's take a quick look at the types of implants commonly used in every dental hospital in Chennai.

 Dental Implants And Their Types

 Most dental implants are metallic fixtures surgically drilled into the jawbone located below the gums.
 The artificial teeth are fastened onto these implants to give a natural look, feel, and function.

 Two types of implants are widely used in dentistry.